 The well formed flowers have a tidy white perianth and a deep yellow cup.
-Five to ten flowers open on each stem.
+An impressive five to ten flowers open on each stem.
 The blooms have a fantastic, subtle orangey honey fragrance.
 They flower very early in the season, bringing colour and scent to winter days.

 They come into leaf earlier than most daffodils so in heavy, late frost areas they may be damaged.
 Tolerant of part shade in warm climates.

 Plant them once and enjoy them for years, daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.

-Plant Woodland Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion as well as providing strength for the stem.
-Space your Scented Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise, closer for a more dramatic display.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
+Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise, closer for a more dramatic display.
 We like to plant ours three to a hole to create instant effects.

 Once the flowering has finished you can remove the flower stem (this stops the plant focusing on seed production and will increase your bulb).
 Allow the foliage to remain until it has yellowed.
-The Daffodil bulbs use the foliage to gather energy and nutrients at this time for next year’s blooms.
-Keep the plants relatively moist during this time, and add a little high potash fertiliser.
+This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
 Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.